 - The messages that come from real people, not firstname.lastname@example.org.

 In fact, Digital Marketer advocates that conversation is the new lead.

 You don't try to sell someone on the concept of marriage on the first date, yet that's what marketers are doing when someone opts into their email sequence.

 How can we help you with your email?

 So there you have it, a few ways to help you increase engagement on your list.
 Try them and let us know what they think.

-Also, if you're overwhelmed and been trying to "figure this stuff out" on your own for awhile now, it's time to bring in the professionals!
+Also, if you're overwhelmed and have been trying to "figure this stuff out" on your own for a while now, it's time to bring in the professionals!

-Can we asssess how you're doing with email marketing?
+Can we assess how you're doing with email marketing?
 We'd be glad to take a look and recommend some tips on getting more out of your list.